Amira31/Rice-Mutational-Study/01_Manual.md

 8. [Step 7: Annotating variants](#step-7-annotating-variants)

 ## Step 0: Prerequisite Checklist

-Before starting, users need to ensure that the starting input file is in the `FASTQ` or zipped `FASTQ` format for their wild-type and mutant sequences.
+Before analysis, users must ensure that input data are provided as `FASTQ` files (either uncompressed or gzip-compressed) for both wild-type and mutant samples.

-Users can also, optionally, use raw `FASTA` wild-type/mutant sequences.
-However, FASTA will not provide enough data for a comprehensive variant analysis.
-FASTQ, on the other hand, has a Phred quality score for each base (in line 4) thus allowing more depth to the analysis.
+`FASTQ` format is required because it has Phred quality scores for each base (in line 4) which is essential for reliable variant detection.

+While assembled FASTA sequences can be used for sequence comparison, they lack base-quality and read-depth information and are therefore unsuitable for comprehensive variant analysis.

 ```bash
 # Example of four-line string in FASTQ file